-Students may file grievances and complaints to the Program Leadership.
+Students may file grievances and complaints to the Program Leadership or appropriate departments within the university.
 These may include, but are not limited to: violations of the GC Program or campus Code of Conduct; academic, professional or research misconduct; grievances against other students, faculty, staff or external partners; recommendations for change; or complaints of sexual harassment.
 Grievances are not the same as disagreements.

 Grievances may be verbally reported to Program leadership, but a written copy is preferred, and should be provided to the Program Director or sent to the Director via email.
 Verbal reports will be documented and maintained in the private Program records.
 The grievance may be anonymous, if desired.
-However, follow-up or disciplinary action may be harder to implement with anonymous complaints.
+However, with anonymous complaints, follow-up or disciplinary action may be harder to implement.
 Every effort will be made to resolve the grievance quickly and respectfully.

-Students may also contact the Graduate Division, Associate Dean of Graduate Programs or the Director of Student Rights and Responsibilities if student grievances are not addressed through the Program, if there are grievances against Program leadership, or if University involvement is warranted.
+Students may also contact the Graduate Division, Assistant Dean for Diversity and Learner Success, the Director of Student Rights and Responsibilities or the Director of the Institute for Human Genetics if student grievances are not addressed through the Program, if there are grievances against Program leadership, or if University involvement is warranted.
 Students may also contact the appropriate university office, if indicated.
 Additionally, grievance procedures are available to students who believe the University has violated their privacy rights, discriminated against the student or otherwise violated their rights as outlined in section 110.00 of the Policies Applying to Campus Activities, Organizations.
 Grievance procedures related to academic issues are appropriate only in cases in which the student believes bias or wrongdoing by a faculty member has occurred.
 Grievances are not the same as disagreements.
 A student cannot grieve an assigned grade, for example, merely because the student disagrees with the grade.